Diablo Canyon Nuclear Power Plant Public Tour With the Members of the Diablo Canyon Independent Safety Committee

 - Email reservations cannot be accepted nor will requests for reservations left with anyone other than Committee staff answering the telephone at the number provided above.

-In the event that security considerations preclude a public tour of Diablo Canyon on October 9th, in the alternative the DCISC may convene an informal question and answer session at the PG&E Community Center, 6588 Ontario Road, San Luis Obispo at 8:00 A.M.
-Information concerning the agenda for DCISC public meetings on February 8–9, 2017, will be available on the Committee’s homepage at www.dcisc.org or by contacting the office of the Committee’s Legal Counsel at the Committee's toll-free telephone number, 800-439-4688.
+In the event that security considerations preclude a public tour of Diablo Canyon on June 5th, in the alternative the DCISC may convene an informal question and answer session at the PG&E Energy Education Center, 6588 Ontario Road, San Luis Obispo at 8:30 A.M.
+Information concerning the agenda for DCISC public meetings on June 4–5, 2019, at the Avila Lighthouse Suites Conference Facility in Avila Beach, California, will be available on the Committee’s homepage at www.dcisc.org or by contacting the office of the Committee’s Legal Counsel at the Committee's toll-free telephone number.

 Directions to PG&E’s Energy Education Center: